Feeding Tubes: The Basics

-Your care team will decide which tube is right for you based on your diagnosis, length of time you might need nutrition therapy, how well your stomach and intestines work, and nutritional needs.
+Your care team will decide which tube is right for you based on your diagnosis, length of time you may need nutrition therapy, how well your stomach and intestines work, and your nutritional needs.

 How are feedings given?

 Once your feeding tube is placed, you will slowly start feeding through the tube until you reach your calorie/hydration goal.
-Tube feeds are started slowly to allow the body to adjust to the feeding, and to watch for gastroperesis (when the stomach is unable to empty food into the intestine), aspiration (when contents from the stomach are coughed up or back up and enter the airway), and nausea or vomiting.
+Tube feeds are started slowly to allow your body to adjust to the feeding, and to watch for:

 Tube feedings are given either through:

-- A bolus: Formula is given with a syringe, directly into the feeding tube at regular intervals during the day.
+- A bolus: Formula is given with a syringe, directly into the feeding tube at regular times throughout the day.

-- Continuous feeds: Formula is given through a pump over a fixed period of time (24 hours, 12 hours, or overnight) in a slower, more consistent manner than bolus feeds.
+- Continuous feeds: Formula is given through a pump over a fixed period (24 hours, 12 hours, or overnight) in a slower, more consistent manner than bolus feeds.

-Your healthcare provider will tell you how to give medications through the tube (as well as if there are medications that cannot go through the tube or need a special formulation to go through the tube).
+Your healthcare provider will tell you how to give medications through the tube.
+Be sure to tell your provider about any vitamins, supplements, or other medications you take.
+There are some medications that cannot go through the tube or that need a special formulation to do so.

 Where do I get the feedings?

-Your healthcare providers will work with your insurance to identify who will provide your tube feeding formula and supplies.
+Your healthcare providers will work with your insurance and will let you know who will provide your tube feeding formula and supplies.
 This may be done through a durable medical equipment company (DME) or through a homecare/home infusion provider.
-You will likely be referred for home nursing to provide teaching and to monitor your progress with taking care of your tube feeds.
+You will likely have a home nurse who will teach you about feedings and watch your progress.
 Of note, for most insurance providers to cover tube feedings, those tube feedings must be your only source of nutritional intake.
-If you are able to tolerate eating by mouth, your insurance company may not cover the cost of your tube feedings.
+If you are able to eat and get nutrients by mouth, your insurance company may not cover the cost of your tube feedings.